A note on the ring of invariant jet differentials: Introduction

-Let $X$ be a complex $n$-dimensional projective manifold.
-In \cite{GG} Green and Griffiths introduce the bundle $J_k \to X$ of germs of parametrized curves in $X$.
-Its fiber at $x \in X$ is the set of equivalence classes of germs of holomorphic maps $f:(\mathbb{C},0) \to (X,x)$ with equivalence relation $f^{(j)}(0)=g^{(j)}(0), \ 0 \leq j \leq k$.
-By choosing local holomorphic coordinates around $x$, the elements of the fiber $J_{k,x}$ can be represented by the Taylor expansion
+Let $X$ be a $n$-dimensional complex projective manifold.
+In \cite{GG} Green and Griffiths introduce the bundle of germs of $k$-jet differentials on the manifold $X$ as a sequence of projective bundles $\pi_k:X_k \to X_{k-1} \to ...\to X_1 \to X$ which are defined inductively as in \cite{D2}.
+The fibers of $X_k$ at $x \in X$ is the set of equivalence classes of germs of holomorphic maps $f:(\mathbb{C},0) \to (X,x)$ with equivalence relation